Powercoders-Bootcamp/greenleaf-ai-assistant-bern-2026/docs/gdpr_fadp_compliance_statement.md

 If enabled:

 - minimal data only
-- the application is not designed to use tracking identifiers for profiling or cross-session user tracking.
+- no tracking identifiers used for profiling or cross-session tracking
 - retention: **7–30 days max**
 - automatic deletion recommended